grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I'm not entirely hopeful.
 It's not much of a craft, and is not likely to have much in the way of resources aboard.
 Frankly, I am surprised he is not lost and dead in the water himself."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Find us something Hemi.
 But don't do anything to set off that fuckin' tweaked motherfucker while you're over there."

 "I shall be a lamb among the lions."

 From the sail of the _Gnat_ Shakes' head and arm popped up and gestured.
 "Come on over man-mountain.
 Mind the fuckin' gap!"

-Hemi was just as nimble at hopping the gap as Shakes had been, but his size made it a more interesting move to watch.
-Hemi was wearing heavy but conventional leather boots and the water washing the deck of the _Gnat_ was wetting the lower part of his legs, soaking the tweed pants of his suit.
-He stepped up and over the open hatch in the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get into that tiny hatch.
+Hemi's size made for a thrilling thing to watch as he hopped the crunching span between the two boats, but he proved just as nimble as Shakes had been.
+Hemi was wearing heavy but conventional leather boots, and the water washing the deck of the _Gnat_ was wetting the lower part of his legs, soaking the tweed pants of his suit to a dark and sagging color.
+He stepped up and over the open hatch into the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get down that tiny hole.
 But Hemi disappeared into the boat just as quickly as Shakes did.

 Percy gave Bastian a pull on the sleeve, and he tossed a smoked-out butt into the ocean before they climbed up the sail and back inside the _Prospect_.